jordanoverbye/gatsby-source-are.na/README.md

 # gatsby-source-are.na

 Source plugin for pulling data into [gatsby](https://www.gatsbyjs.org/) from [are.na](https://are.na/).

 Check out the examples in the `/examples` folder for how this plugin could be used as a lightweight CMS for a image board or portfolio.

+This plugin also transforms images so you can use with `gatsby-image`.

 ## Installation